 Write the Right Words in the Right Place

 If you are a graduate student, researcher, and/or professor, you already know that composing academic documents can be a frustrating and time-consuming undertaking.
 In addition to including all the necessary study content, you must also present it in the right order and convey the required information using the proper institutional language.
 Deciding exactly which language to put in which section can get confusing as you constantly question your choice of phrasing: “Does the Results section require this kind of explanation?
-Should I introduce my research with a comparison or with background?
+Should I introduce my research with a comparison or with background research?
 How do I even begin the Discussion section?”

 To help you choose the right word for the right purpose, Wordvice has created a handy academic writing “cheat sheet” with ready-made formulaic expressions for all major sections of a research paper (Introduction, Literature Review, Methods, Results, Discussion, and Conclusion) and for reaching different objectives within each section.